RRShieldsCutler/biol358-DryLab/README.md

 ## Clean up
 Because you are logged in with your username, you can leave all the data and installed files where they are.
-To exit the Qiime environment, you can type `source deactivate`.
+To exit the Qiime environment, you can type `conda deactivate`.
 Or, you can just close the terminal.
-No harm done as long as it is not currently running a command.
+No harm done as long as it is not currently running a command (even then, it'll just stop the process, not kill the computer).
 Log out and lower the computer back into the desk.
 Thank you!

 -----
 <sup>1</sup> HMP Consortium (2012) Structure, function and diversity of the healthy human microbiome. _Nature_ doi: 10.1038/nature11234